 Simple English definitions for legal terms

-Read a random definition: cross-remainder
+Read a random definition: personal indignity

 International criminal law is a set of rules that apply to people and organizations who commit serious crimes that affect people in different countries.
 These crimes include things like genocide, war crimes, and crimes against humanity.
 There are special courts that deal with these crimes, and they can punish people who are found guilty.
 Other crimes like piracy and terrorism are also considered international crimes.